KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 This exception is thrown by methods that expect to match a single principal object when there are multiple matches to the search query.

-    throw [System.DirectoryServices.AccountManagement.MultipleMatchesException]::New("This exception is thrown by methods that expect to match a single principal object when there are multiple matches to the search query.")
+    throw [System.DirectoryServices.AccountManagement.MultipleMatchesException]::New('This exception is thrown by methods that expect to match a single principal object when there are multiple matches to the search query.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.DirectoryServices.AccountManagement.MultipleMatchesException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.DirectoryServices.AccountManagement.MultipleMatchesException.aspx)